semaver/core-stack/docs/media/README-1.md

     }
 }
  ```
  > :information_source: [Not-Existence Policy](#not-existence-policy): `APPLY` is actually the default value for this policy.
-So there is no need to redefine it again in AccessorsDecorator class, cause it will be default behavior anyway.
+So there is no need to redefine it again in AccessorsDecorator class, because it will be default behavior anyway.
 But we are doing it in this example for better visibility and understanding.

  Now we can check that even without setting anything explicitly in the Circle class, Reflector can see inherited properties as annotated, so we can get them and apply our update with accessors logic: